 I am Rachel Slater and I am your college nurse.
-I have been a nurse for 35 years.
+I have been a nurse for 36 years.
 Wow!
 (Now I do feel old!).
-I originate from West Yorkshire but I have lived in Oxford for 27 years now.
+I originate from West Yorkshire but I have lived in Oxford for 28 years now.
 I have still got my broad Yorkshire accent.
-When I'm not working and being a mum to my two teenagers I love to walk and enjoy live music.

-My role as your college nurse is to support students who have minor illnesses ,minor injuries and to signpost you to medical and dental services when necessary.
+When I'm not working and being a mum to my two teenagers love to walk and enjoy live music.
+My role as your college nurse is to support students who have minor illnesses, minor injuries and to signpost you to medical and dental services when necessary.
 I am also available along with the welfare team to support anyone who is struggling with mental health issues.
-I am available from 1030 to 430 on weekdays during term time and I can be contacted on (01865) 270608 or you can email me on somenurse@nhs.net to make an appointment.
+I am available from 10:30 to 4:30 on weekdays during term time and I can be contacted at (01865) 270608 or you can email me at pml.somervillenurse@nhs.net to make an appointment.